 Debate Over the Role of Congress and the Court

-During the initial Supreme Court hearings on this matter, Chief Justice John Roberts, along with Justices Samuel Alito and Elena Kagan were on record as saying Congress was better suited to devise a new taxation system in light of the eCommerce tax issue.
+During the initial Supreme Court hearings on this matter, Chief Justice John Roberts, along with Justices Samuel Alito and Elena Kagan were on record as saying Congress was better suited to devise a new taxation system in light of the issues associated with eCommerce tax laws.

 In addition, Roberts worried about requiring individuals who run their own websites to collect sales taxes for the nation’s 12,000 taxing jurisdiction.
 Justice Sonia Sotomayor added her concern about “overturning precedents that will create a massive amount of lawsuits.”

 However, with millions of tax dollars at stake, state governments are adamant that it’s past time for tax laws to reflect the modern day reality of online shopping.

 In his argument before the court, South Dakota’s Attorney General Marty Jackley argued that states are losing massive revenue under the current tax structure.
 Jackley argued it was unfair that local businesses must pay state taxes, but online retailers do not have to pay an eCommerce tax.
 He added that action by the court would likely spur Congress to take appropriate action to update the taxation laws to include online shopping taxes.

 For his part, Justice Anthony Kennedy, seemed to indicate a willingness to having the court consider reviewing the issue.
 Kennedy added that “in light of the cyber age”, previous Supreme Court decisions on out-of-state taxes have now been proven incorrect.